 Ignoring DNS Caching

 After you change a DNS record, old values may linger in caches for hours.
-Always check TTL settings when making updates.
+Therefore, always check TTL settings when making updates.

 –